oroinc/documentation/community/code.rst

 Before reporting a bug:

  * Check if someone has already reported the same bug by searching on `GitHub`_.
- * Double-check the documentation to see if the platform feature is used in correctly.
+ * Double-check the documentation to see if the platform feature is used correctly.

 Please follow these recommended steps to submit a bug: